erikgrinaker/toydb/README.md

 I originally wrote toyDB in 2020 to learn more about database internals.
-Since then, I've spent several years building real distributed SQL databases at [CockroachDB](https://github.com/cockroachdb/cockroach) and [Neon](https://github.com/neondatabase/neon), and learnt a lot more.
-With this experience, I've rewritten toyDB as a simple illustration of the concepts and architecture behind distributed SQL databases.
+Since then, I've spent several years building real distributed SQL databases at [CockroachDB](https://github.com/cockroachdb/cockroach) and [Neon](https://github.com/neondatabase/neon), where I learnt a lot more.
+Based on this experience, I've rewritten toyDB as a simple illustration of the architecture and concepts behind distributed SQL databases.

 toyDB is intended to be simple and understandable, and also functional and correct.
 Other aspects like performance, scalability, and availability are non-goals -- these are major sources of